Seat time, and instruction.

 So I received The Fire Laps unit at the start of my 2025 season.
 No, they didn't reach out to me, I actually saw their product around some advertising and decided to see if they'd let me try it out.
 I installed it on my C5 Corvette and added it as a tool to try and dial in my Corvette for my Time Attack efforts in the 2025 season.

 I'll admit, it took me a bit to get to know the full interface with Fire Laps.
-Once I dialed it in though and learned how to interpret it's suggestions combined with the visuaal display of where to go... it helped me try making some changes to chase down small segments of time.
+Once I dialed it in though and learned how to interpret it's suggestions combined with the visual display of where to go... it helped me try making some changes to chase down segments of time

 Now I won't lie to you and say Fire Laps went out and found 5 seconds for me... but slowly but surely it found a tenth here, a few fractions of a second there... it helped chisel away at my best lap and encouraged me to consider altering what I was doing.